-6. Lead generation costs
+6. Lead Generation Costs

-Sometimes referred to as “cost per conversion”, this metric that you’ll find in the “E-commerce” section of your analytics tracks just how much you’re paying for lead generation.
+Sometimes referred to as “cost per conversion”, this website traffic metric that you’ll find in the “E-commerce” section of your analytics tracks just how much you’re paying for lead generation.
 At some point, even if your advertisements or paid referrals are bringing in a lot of conversions, but your net income is below 0 from your lead generated sources, then perhaps it’s time to revise your referral and ad campaigns.

 7. Exit Pages